 5) Partisan symmetry.
 As a guiding principle to defining fairness in districting, Grofman and King have suggested partisan symmetry: the idea that if the popular vote were reversed, the seat outcome should also reverse.
 This work was cited by multiple opinions in LULAC, and appears to be generally acceptable.
-However, those opinions did not cite specific procedures to test symmetry, such as the JudgeIt algorithm, which has been used by the original authors and by several other researchers.
-Like Chen and Rodden's automated procedures for district map-drawing, JudgeIt also contains technical assumptions which do not necessarily capture the entirety of the legislative process.
+Districting schemes are often tested by detailed procedures such as the Judgelt algorithm, which has been used by its inventors and other researchers with great success to analyze individual districts.
+Like Chen and Rodden's automated procedures for district map-drawing, Judgelt contains technical assumptions which do not necessarily capture the entirety of the legislative process.
+However, neither Judgelt or automated map-drawing have yet led to the enunciation of a standard that the Supreme Court has found to be manageable.